 How often do we get a huge ham for Christmas day then end up with leftovers but we don’t want ham sandwiches for the next month?
 The good news is you don’t have to!
-Here are a variety of ways to use it from breakfasts to main meals.
+Remember, you can freeze it in portions for future use.
+Or try any of the recipes below.

 Ok, I know it is not the same as bacon but it can often be used the same.
 Fry ham with eggs for breakfast or use it in any other recipe requiring bacon.

 Toasted cheese sandwiches are usually popular.
 Mix it up with any combination of ham, cheese, pineapple, tomato or anything else you like.
 You can either fry them in a pan, use a toasting machine or grill them.

 Make your own pizza or buy a cheap frozen one and improve on the toppings with ham and anything else you want.
 Making your own pizza dough is easy.
 Alternatively, use leftover bread to make toast pizzas, use tortilla’s, pita bread or anything similar for your pizza base.

 We have a few pizza dough recipes and ideas in 26 Ingredients.